danishrahman96/danishrahman96.github.io/_pages/about.md

   - /about.html
 ---

-Hello and welcome to my homepage!
+Hello, and welcome to my homepage!
 My name is Danish Rahman, and I am pursuing a Master’s Degree in Mechanical Engineering with a specialization in Robotics and Control Systems at Columbia University with expected graduation in December 2023.

 My research interests include computer vision, deep learning, and human-computer interaction, and the usage of these tools for improving accessibility and system autonomy.

-I graduated in 2018 with a bachelor’s degree in Mechanical Engineering from Texas A&M University.
+I completed my Bachelor's in Mechanical Engineering in 2018 from Texas A&M University.

 I then worked in industry for three years doing autonomous vehicle R&D. Throughout my time in industry, I developed a passion for CS, and more specifically, for computer vision and artificial intelligence.

 Research
 ======
-Since starting at Columbia University, I have been conducting research within the domains of Machine Learning, Computer Vision, and Accessibility.
+Since beginning my Master's at Columbia University, I have been working on the conducting research within the domains of Machine Learning, Computer Vision, and Accessibility.
 I also joined the [Distributed Research Apprenticeships for Master's (DREAM) program](https://baselhindi.github.io/dreamprogram/), in which I have had the pleasure of working with the [Computer-Enabled Abilities Laboratory (CEAL)](https://ceal.cs.columbia.edu).